JHUISI/auto-tools/auto_rationalppe/README.md

 ~~~~~
 $ opam install ocamlfind yojson.1.3.2 ctypes-foreign.0.4.0 ctypes.0.4.1 cryptokit.1.10 menhir
 ~~~~~
 Here is the list of packages that will be installed after you run the above command.
 Many of the packages are not backward compatible.
-AutoCircuitPPE code many not work with latest version of the packages.
+AutoRationalPPE code many not work with latest version of the packages.
 In case you installed the latest version of any package, please consider downgrading the package to the version below.
 ~~~~~
 $ opam list
-# Installed packages for autocircuitppe:
+# Installed packages for autorationalppe:
 base-bigarray          base  Bigarray library distributed with the OCaml compiler
 base-bytes             base  Bytes library distributed with the OCaml compiler
 base-num               base  Num library distributed with the OCaml compiler